-- Continued macroeconomic and geopolitical uncertainty events over the last 18 months have driven significant volatility and uncertainty, including a potential recession, and higher inflation rates and interest rates.
-The Society is protected from the more significant impacts of such conditions by its prudent lending approach, including robust affordability checks and stress testing, which have resulted in an average LTV of the mortgage book of 45%.
+- Continued macroeconomic and geopolitical uncertainty - events over the last several years have driven significant volatility and uncertainty.
+Inflation levels have fallen and interest rates are predicted to continue to decrease slowly, however UK economic growth is forecast to be slow and there remains a risk of potential recession.
+The Society is protected from the more significant impacts of such conditions by its prudent lending approach, including robust affordability checks and stress testing, which have resulted in an average index linked LTV of the mortgage book of 40%.
 The Society will continue to build prudent assumptions into its budgets, monitor early warning signals and other market metrics closely, and review stress test scenario information. - Technology and Digitalisation The Society's strategy includes continued investment and enhancement of its digital proposition.
 The pace of change, including in areas such as AI, continues to accelerate, and investment in technology is likely to lead to a change in the risks faced by the Society, both during the process of change, as well as in the ongoing management of a solution with greater digital capabilities.
 The Society also remains vigilant to the risk of cyber attacks on its operational resilience, including potentially heightened exposure as a result of geopolitical and economic factors.
 Key mitigating actions in this area include the implementation of a formal Change Management Framework and the continued investment in robust cyber security controls.